-- 11.1 The following additional physical contact guidelines apply to staff during off-campus excursions or camps: - (a) Checking of sleeping arrangements, or supervising of students changing should be done, where possible, with another staff member present and always in a manner that respects students' privacy and personal space; - (b) Always knock and advise of presence prior to entering a bedroom or dormitory; and - (c) Ensure that while in a bedroom or dormitory a strict staff/student relationship is upheld and that inappropriate behaviour, such as sitting on a student's bed, is not undertaken. - 12.
-Managing conflicts of interests 12.1 Where personal relationships with students such as family relationships and close friendship networks exist, questions of conflicts of interests may arise.
+- 11.1 The following additional physical contact guidelines apply to staff during off-campus excursions or camps: - (a) Checking of sleeping arrangements, or supervising of students changing should be done, where possible, with another staff member present and always in a manner that respects students' privacy and personal space; - (b) Always knock and advise of presence prior to entering a bedroom or dormitory; and - Ensure that while in a bedroom or dormitory a strict staff/student relationship is upheld and that (C) inappropriate behaviour, such as sitting on a student's bed, is not undertaken.

-12.2 Where a responsible person feels that a conflict of interests may exist, they should report it in accordance with the College's Conflict of Interests Policy, and arrangements should be implemented to avoid the conflict situation if possible.
-For example, the teaching of students by a staff member with a conflict should be avoided.
+12. Managing conflicts of interests

-12.3 Any significant decisions relating to these students in the College (such as the appointment of classes or selection in sports teams) should be referred to the Deputy Headmaster or Head of Campus, as appropriate.
+- 12.1 Where personal relationships with students such as family relationships and close friendship networks exist, questions of conflicts of interests may arise. - 12.2 Where a responsible person feels that a conflict of interests may exist, they should report it in accordance with the College's Conflict of Interests Policy, and arrangements should be implemented to avoid the conflict situation if possible.
+For example, the teaching of students by a staff member with a conflict should be avoided. - 12.3 Any significant decisions relating to these students in the College (such as the appointment of classes or selection in sports teams) should be referred to the Deputy Headmaster or Head of Campus, as appropriate.

-13. Disclosure of staff/student interactions i
+13. Disclosure of staff/student interactions

-- (a) an interaction which occurred at the staff member's home or other residence; - (b) an interaction which occurred at an event at which alcohol was served eg a party or other celebration or at a public venue; - (c) an interaction during which the staff member observed the student engaging in illegal or improper activity; and - (d) an interaction during which the student and the staff member were alone for a period of time.
+- 13.1 It is the College's policy that all staff are encouraged to declare any notable or significant interactions with students (other than students who are also their own children) outside school hours.
+Staff should use their own good judgment to determine whether an interaction is notable or significant.
+Examples of notable or significant interactions may include the following: - (a) an interaction which occurred at the staff member's home or other residence; - an interaction which occurred at an event at which alcohol was served eg a party or other (b) celebration or at a public venue; - an interaction during which the staff member observed the student engaging in illegal or (C) improper activity; and - (d) an interaction during which the student and the staff member were alone for a period of time.